How to solve this common browser problem

 Looking for more Google tips?
 Check out this Gmail trick that keeps spammers from tracking you.
 Also, this is Google's latest way to help you find your pictures and Google Maps navigates you a gazillion times better now.

 Discuss: Google finally solves this common browser problem.
-Start using it now
+Try it out now

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.